AJQuattropani/aurora-symcalc/README.md

 - VECTOR: buffers for storing numerical values (SCALAR is a special type of vector with no size)
 - FUNC: program representation of ordered mappings of vectors to vectors
 - PFUNC: memory-packed version of function

-To test or experiment with interplay of elements in the program, or perform unit tests, new test files can be generated in `./test/`.
-CMake will generate a separate output executable for each file in this directory.

 Additional documentation will come as features are added.